lacyjpr/optimization/README.md

 * Declare movingPizzas outside the for loop to prevent a DOM call on each iteration
 * Change CSS for .mover: Add transform: translateZ(0); will-change: transform; transform translate3d(0,0,0); and backface-visibility: hidden;
 * Use a transform on line 572 instead of window.items[i].style.left = items[i].basicLeft + 100 * phase + 'px';
-* Replace animationReadyCheck with updatePositions in the requestAnimationFrame code
+* Replace animationReady check with updatePositions in this event listener: window.addEventListener('scroll', updatePositions);

 Sources: